swanson25/Ashley-Swanson-example/README.md

 # Ashley-Swanson-example
-Pedagogical example from Econ 570
+Pedagogical example for UW-Madison Data Analytics class

 ## This is subsection 1